1995 Ipil massacre: Massacre and encounter

-The assault began at 12:30 p.m. when an army major was shot dead in an restaurant.
+The assault began at 12:30 p.m. when an army major was shot dead in a restaurant.
 Gunmen, this time in ninja hoods, neckerchiefs, or headbands, fired at the police and army headquarters; also, deliberately at people manning the commercial establishments in the town proper, as well as those on streets.

 Raiders looted the establishments including seven banks.
 They first barged into at least four or five of the banks including the commercial PCIBank, Allied Bank, and RCBC; and a department store.
 (Note: Ramos said in 2015 that seven banks were robbed.
 On the other hand, some reports, particularly by the United States Department of State, stated that four were looted.)

 At 1:20 p.m., the entire town center was set on fire until being eventually destroyed; apparently to cover their withdrawal and to confuse authorities.
 Four responding firemen aboard a firetruck were shot, instantly killing the driver.

 At 2:30 p.m., the attackers assaulted the compound of the district office of the Department of Public Works and Highways, with a gunbattle lasted for half an hour.

 The carnage ended around 3 p.m. when rebels withdrew from the town.
 It was not until after 4 p.m., when the military first arrived at the town.
 Government troops, particularly the Southern Command (Southcom) based in Zamboanga City, later engaged with the suspects in a heavy fighting.
 The rebels retreated while leaving some dead companions; burned houses, causing residents in villages to flee; and took a number of people hostage.
 The raiders escaped in three main groups—two headed to a forest, reportedly on foot, with hostages westward to Sirawai, Zamboanga del Norte; another aboard a motorized boat southward, later hiding in a ranch near Zamboanga City.

 Later, police found in the area a white flag marking the third anniversary of the ASG.